taophp/ksound/README.md

 -[x] Play MP3 files directly from your terminal
--[x] Navigate through your music library with keyboard shortcuts -[ ] Mark tracks as favorites to play them more often in random mode -[x] Flag tracks to skip in future listening sessions -[x] Delete unwanted files directly while listening -[x] Minimal interface that stays out of your way
+-[x] Navigate through your music library with keyboard shortcuts -[x] Mark tracks as favorites to play them more often in random mode -[x] Flag tracks to skip in future listening sessions -[x] Delete unwanted files directly while listening -[x] Edit MP3 tags (artist, album, title, year) directly from the player -[x] Minimal interface that stays out of your way

 ## Installation